 I did something hard.
 I alerted the lady that I didn’t feel I was up to delivering the talk.

-BUT, I know I have made the right decision for myself as survivor.
+BUT, I know I have made the right decision for myself as a survivor.

 I KNOW the chances of having some kind of panic attack or public emotional episode are far too high for comfort.

-I KNOW it would have taken a huge amount from me.
+I KNOW it would have taken a huge amount from me emotionally.

 I KNOW I did the right thing.